What are HOA fees?

 If you want to make renovations to your home after purchasing it, be sure to check that those changes aren’t against HOA rules.
 Some homeowners associations require consistent paint colors, roof styles, or fences throughout the neighborhood.
 Other HOAs may restrict the number of pets you can have and their breed.

-All of the rules for a community can be found in the HOA’s restrictive covenants which can also be called a Declaration of Covenants, Conditions, and Restrictions (CC&Rs).
-Violating an HOA’s CC&R can come with penalties or fines, so it’s important to be aware of their guidelines.
+The rules for a community can be found in the HOA’s restrictive covenants which can also be called a Declaration of Covenants, Conditions, and Restrictions (CC&Rs).
+Violating an HOA’s CC&R can come with penalties or fines, so it’s important to be aware of these guidelines.
 Learn more about restrictive covenants.

 What do HOA fees cover?

 HOA fees can cover a wide variety of services.
-Some associations start with maintenance services like landscaping, trash pickup, snow removal, or sidewalk repair.
-In townhome or condo communities where there may be shared infrastructure, HOA fees might also include the cost of roof repairs or siding.
+Many associations use these fees for maintenance services like landscaping, trash pickup, snow removal, or sidewalk repair.
+In townhome or condo communities with shared infrastructure, HOA fees might also include the cost of roof repairs or siding.
 If your homeowners association has a pool, gym, or park, the fees may also cover upkeep for those spaces.

 How much are HOA fees?

 HOA fees vary depending on what expenses they cover and the size of your homeowners association.
 Sometimes larger HOAs with more members have lower fees because there are more members to split the cost.
 The Consumer Financial Protection Bureau estimates that HOA fees can range between a few hundred dollars to more than one thousand dollars a month.

 Keep in mind that HOA fees can change over time depending on the needs and size of the community.
 If you are looking to buy a home in an HOA, you can review the association’s financial disclosures prior to the sale being finalized.
 This allows you to see what the HOA fees cover and how regularly the fee changes.